Agent Skills: Sub-agents Practical Guide - Orchestration Guidelines for Claude (Me)

 Small Scale (1-2 Files) - 2 Steps

-1. Create simplified plan [Stop: Batch approval]
+1. work-planner → Simplified work plan creation [Stop: Batch approval]

 2. Direct implementation → Completion report